caneara/varnish/docs/pages/badge.md

 ## Features

-* Available in six default colors.
+* Available in six colors.
-* Custom colors via CSS classes.
 * Uppercase or mixed-case content.
 * Opaque and transparent backgrounds.
 * Content is set via the default slot.